 Check keyword research for SEO guide by Rachel Sprung, its spot on for beginners.

-By definition, on-page optimisation means to make your website easier to understand for search engines.
-This cover everything you do to your website such as URL structure, content distribution to pages, good use of keywords or related keywords, Meta data etc.
+By definition, on-page optimization means to make your website easier to understand for search engines.
+This covers everything you do to your website such as URL structure, content distribution to pages, good use of keywords or related keywords, Meta data, etc.

 There are many factors so let’s go as many as we can, one by one.

-If you have more than one URL of the same page you can tell google by adding a canonical Meta tag to each page pointing to the main page so google consider all the pages as same entity.
+If you have more than one URL of the same page you can tell google by adding a canonical Meta tag to each page pointing to the main page so google considers all the pages as the same entity.

 Why is it important?

-Sometime there are many URLs for the same content such as in e-commerce websites when you search for products, you can have a URL like mywebsite.com/search?keyword=blahblah or mywebsite.com/search?keyword=blahblah&color=white, both loading same products so google will get confuse as to which URL should be displayed in search results, so by placing canonical tags, you are telling google which page is the main page and which pages are acting as additional URLs.
+Sometimes there are many URLs for the same content such as in e-commerce websites when you search for products, you can have a URL like mywebsite.com/search?keyword=blahblah or mywebsite.com/search?keyword=blahblah&color=white, both loading same products so google will get confused as to which URL should be displayed in search results, so by placing canonical tags, you are telling Google which page is the main page and which pages are acting as additional URLs.